jcao0214/CleaningData/README.md

-# CleaningData
+# README
-Folder for Coursera_Getting and Cleaning Data
+This folder is for Coursera_Getting and Cleaning Data

 This folder is creatd to upload files for Coursera Getting and Cleaning data course project.
 The project is to collect, cleaning and upload a cleaned dataset for later analysis.